 If, in respect of an application for a licence, the Chief Executive Officer is satisfied that the environmental performance and management of the premises to which the application relates conform to best practice criteria, the Chief Executive Officer is to waive any amount otherwise payable under regulation 5D(1a)(b) or (c) in respect of the licence.

-[Regulation 5EA inserted in Gazette 12 Sep 1997 p.
-5150; amended in Gazette 22 Jun 2004 p.
+[Regulation 5EA inserted by Gazette 12 Sep 1997 p.
+5150; amended by Gazette 22 Jun 2004 p.
 2147.]

 5EB.
 Fees under r.
 5D, CEO may waive